 The Associate in Science degree in Nursing prepares students to become registered nurses.
 Upon completion of the program, graduates are eligible to take the National Council Licensing Exam for Registered Nurses (NCLEX-RN).

 The curriculum includes general education courses that provide a sound theoretical base for nursing practice.
 Prerequisite general education courses are required to be completed prior to admission to the Nursing Program.
-Co-requisite general education courses and nursing (NUR) courses must be completed according to the sequence outlined in the Nursing Program Plan of Study.
+Co-requisite general education courses and nursing (NUR) courses must be completed according to the sequence outlined below in the Nursing Program Plan of Study.
 Students do have the option to complete all general education courses prior to applying to the Nursing Program.
-Students must achieve a grade of C (77) or better in all nursing (NUR) courses in order to pass the course.
+Students must achieve a percentage of (77) or better in all nursing (NUR) courses in order to pass the course.
 Students may apply for readmission to the Nursing Program only once.

 The Nursing Program curriculum model is concept-based and is structured with exemplars that build from simple to complex.
 Emphasis is placed on the development of clinical judgment.
 Clinical, lab, and simulation experiences are concurrent with didactic experiences in each nursing course.